newwayland/blog/content/post/ai-source-of-truth/index.md

   : Archive
 - Scope
   : The originating texts of Modern Monetary Theory, written by one of its principal founders.
+  Covers his core books (Soft Currency Economics, Seven Deadly Innocent Frauds), technical papers on the price level, inflation and the neutral rate of interest, exchange rate policy and full employment, and historical case studies such as Weimar hyperinflation and Argentina.
+Also includes guest posts and external papers by other MMT-associated economists (Bell, Tcherneva, Fulwiller, Armstrong, Innes) on related mechanics.
+New entries are added as the site is updated; treat this as covering any core MMT theory, price-level, or inflation-mechanics question, not only the works named here.

 ### Bill Mitchell's Blog
 - Author